randall-coding/ethereum-api-2.0/README.md

 # Ethereum-api remastered
 Welcome to the future of cryptocurrency

+## Specs
+Ruby 2.5.1    Rails 5.2.2   Sqlite

 ## Table of Contents
 * [Changes](#changes)
 * [Features and Function](#features)
 * [Getting Started](#getting-started)

+## Features
+* Search the Ethereum blockchain using Etherscan API

+* Search any Etherscan compliant transaction hashs (see https://etherscan.io/txs for a list of transactions)

+* Searches Mainnet (main network) and Ropsten (test network)

+* Deployed on Heroku

 ## Changes
 * Code is refactored, complex calculations are placed inside models when possible, minimal logic is placed in views.